core-wg/oscore/draft-ietf-core-object-security.md

 To prevent accepting replay of previously received notification responses, the client MAY perform the following procedure after boot:

-* The client rejects notifications bound to the earlier registration and re-register.
+* The client rejects notifications bound to the earlier registration, removes all Recipient Sequence Numbers and re-register using Observe.

 # Processing {#processing}